 The ground is ostensibly light loam so many people classify Garden City as an inland links or a heathland course.
 Classifying Garden City as either a links or heathland course would be wrong, even though it does possess many of their characteristics.

-Garden City is a course for the minimalists.
-There’s nothing bold or brash here it’s just a simple, natural course which does everything in a reassured but understated way.
+Garden City is a course for the minimalists, so it's just as well Tom Doak completed a restoration programme here in 2015.
+There’s nothing bold or brash about Garden City it’s just a simple, natural course which does everything in a reassured but understated way.

 The most noticeable dimension of Garden City is how quickly you disappear from humanity when you enter the grounds.
 This is so remarkable -- even though the chaotic outside world is just beyond the club's property line.

 Garden City cements itself among the elite architectural wonders in American golf because it has eschewed the desire to "modernize" as so many other clubs have seem fit to do.

 Simplicity does not mean rudimentary design.
 Far from it.
 The Devereux Emmet / Walter Travis layout quickly separates those who can play a wide range of shots from those who are primarily one-way oriented players.
 Knowing how to work the ball and to understand how to factor in the "bounce" of the ball upon landing is what makes the layout so perplexing but so rewarding when one's execution is carried out at a high level.

 The key to scoring is getting off to a fast start.
 The first four holes work you into the property and if played smartly can yield good results.
 The 302-yard opener is one that requires some keen understanding.
 The best line is more to the right thereby providing a far easier pitch to the putting green.
 The short 2nd -- one of only three par-3 holes at the club, is quite devilish at just 137 yards.
 The 3rd is mid-length par-4 that is fairly ordinary.
 At the par-5 4th you clearly have a golden opportunity in making birdie if the first three shots are played well.